 4. Purpose

-3 Ways to Drive Purpose
+How to Drive Purpose On Your Team:

 - Make it personal to each employee.
 What drives one person might not inspire another.
 Some employees are motivated by the company’s mission, while others find purpose in personal growth, helping customers, or solving challenging problems.